Notepaper and envelopes for writing letters, mid-20th century

 When I grew up in 1940s and 1950s Britain, many more letters were written than today.
 This was because there was no email, and telephoning was very expensive indeed by the norms of the time.
 In fact telephoning has become progressively cheaper in real terms over the years.

 Everyone seemed to own writing paper, known as notepaper.
-It was another standard birthday or Christmas present when one didn't know what else to buy.
+It was another one of those standard birthdays or Christmas presents when one didn't know what else to buy.

 Probably white was the only colour available for notepaper during World War Two and the shortages afterwards but I can't be sure.
 I have better recollections from the 1950s and 1960s when the most popular and widely sold colour seemed to be pale blue.

-Some individuals and some households had their notepaper pre-printed with their address at the top right hand side of the page.
-This was known as headed notepaper.
+Some individuals and some households had their notepaper pre-printed with their address, normally at the top right hand corner of the page, but sometimes in the centre.
+Such paper was known as headed notepaper.
 It could be bought to order at any stationers and was another standard present.

 Sometimes instead of being pre-printed, writing paper was embossed at the time of use with an embosser.
 Embossers had to be specially made for each address or set of words, so were usually used by wealthier families, professionals and businesses.
 The paper was placed between the two plates - see the photo - and the lever was pressed down hard, so that the plates pressed (embossed) the address onto the paper.